ekalosak/drone/README.md

 4. Make reinforcement pipeline to teach drone to hover at height = 1
 5. Make reinforcement pipeline to teach drone to find a single box in a room
 6. Get textures, lighting, blender objects
+7. Render based on what's in line of sight rather than arbitrary obj ordering

 ## Getting started
 1. Clone the repo `git clone https://github.com/ekalosak/drone.git`